Loading

 }

-• This ensures the program always gets valid input before proceeding.
+• This guarantees valid input before the program continues.